Unlock your creative writing

 Whether you are a beginner or an experienced writer, we want to inspire you, and fire your urge to work and create.

-A Guided Writing Week with Jason Goodwin and Jeremy Seal
+A Guided Writing Retreat with Jason Goodwin and Jeremy Seal

 We want to inspire you to progress with your own fiction or non-fiction.
 Whether you are a new writer or an established one, we think that you will draw energy from the relatively informal mix of tutoring, guidance and peaceful writing time.